jweiland-net/service_bw2/Documentation/User/Index.rst

 The extension adds a plugin called "Service BW".
 This plugin is well configurable thanks to flex forms.

 .. figure:: ../Images/UserManual/PluginSettings.jpg
+   :width: 250px
    :alt: Service BW plugin settings

 There are three types of items right now.
 The important thing is that some of them are connected to other types.
 For example a department (Organisationseinheit) can have some Services (Leistungen).